Edith Vane-Tempest-Stewart, Marchioness of Londonderry: Early life

-Born as Edith Helen Chaplin in Blankney, Lincolnshire, she was the daughter of Henry Chaplin, landowner and Conservative politician and later the 1st Viscount Chaplin (1840–1923), and Lady Florence Sutherland-Leveson-Gower (1855–1881).
-After the death of her mother in 1881, Edith was raised largely at Dunrobin Castle, Sutherland, the estate of her maternal grandfather, the third Duke of Sutherland.
+Born as Edith Helen Chaplin in Blankney, Lincolnshire, she was the daughter of Henry Chaplin (1840–1923), landowner and Conservative politician and later created Viscount Chaplin, and Lady Florence Sutherland-Leveson-Gower (1855–1881).
+After the death of her mother in 1881, Edith was raised largely at Dunrobin Castle, Sutherland, the estate of her maternal grandfather, the 3rd Duke of Sutherland.

 Public works

 In 1903 she was one of the founding members and member of the first committee of the Ladies Automobile Club.